mrkdqp/Artifact-Acquisition-and-Parser/README.md

-Sure!
-Here's an updated version of the instructions, incorporating the artifact acquisition and REGISTRY hives analysis, as well as the requirement to create an `OfflineFiles` folder for offline mode:

----

 ## Artifact Acquisition & REGISTRY Hive Analysis

 This tool is designed to help with artifact acquisition and the analysis of REGISTRY hives, commonly used in digital forensics or incident response.
 It extracts relevant files and data from the system, analyzes registry hives, and provides output that can be further examined.